All Episodes

 Trump sucks.

-It's just the d it goes on and on and on.
+It goes on and on and on.

 Yeah, I think it is, actually.

-I don't think it's gonna stop.
+I don't think it's going to stop.

 I don't think it stops at all.

-Um I've I've been seeing it replayed on Saturday Night Live where they think it's just hilarious.
+Oh, and I don't know if you saw this over the weekend that I've been seeing it replayed on Saturday Night Live where they think it's just hilarious.

-I think it's going to be the hackiest line of two thousand seventeen, eighteen, and nineteen now.
+I think it's going to be the hackiest line of 2017, 18, and 19 now.

-Um oh, that's so clever.
+Oh, that's so clever.

-He's picking his staff like in the apprentice.
+He's picking his staff like in The Apprentice.

 I tend not to believe the media, the fake news.